bea03/Sprint-Challenge--Graphs/README.md

         nodes: Rooms  (room)
         edges: connected n/s/e/w
+        adjacency list for graph, populated as you go
         dictionary:
             key = room
             values = direction with its ? default then room num or none